 After our stroll to the archaeological site of Vravrona, sister Eleni and I drove the 2-3 km distance to the public Vravrona beach.
 This is a beautiful protected bay right where Dolce Athens Attica Riviera Hotel is located.

-Dolce is a fantastic hotel if you would like to stay nearby the Athens International Airport or take the ferry to the Greek islands.
+Dolce is a fantastic hotel if you would like to stay near the Athens International Airport or take the ferry to the Greek islands (awarded as the best beach hotel in 2023).
 Across from the bay of Dolce is a tiny island called Vraona on top of which there is a white-washed chapel and a micro-windmill.

 Views from our swimming spot